Perturbation-assisted Observation of the Lowest Vibrational Level of the $\mathrm{b}^{3}\Pi_{0}$ State of Ultracold LiK Molecules: Spectroscopy

 \subsection{Measurement}

 In each measurement, $^{6}\mathrm{Li}$-$^{40}\mathrm{K}$ Feshbach molecules are first transferred to the ground state $\ket{\mathrm{X}^{1}\Sigma^{+},v=0,J=0}$ and transferred back to the Feshbach state using STIRAP for detection.
 During this process, the spectroscopy beam at 954nm is switched on to introduce an AC Stark shift.
 When the spectroscopy laser scans in the far-off-resonant range, the three-level STIRAP system experiences an almost constant energy shift, which is considered as a fixed background and compensated by shifting the frequency of the STIRAP lasers.
 The half-width at half-maximum (HWHM) of the STIRAP two-photon line profile is measured to be 112(10) kHz.
 For the given laser intensity and transition strength estimated in Section~\ref{sec:transitionstrength}, we will only be able to observe significant molecular number losses when the spectroscopy laser is within a range of $\pm$10 GHz.
 The losses are induced by the AC Stark shift of the STIRAP two-photon resonance for equal or larger than one HWHM.
 As the uncertainty in $\langle\hat{d}\rangle$ is dominated by $c_{1}$, which may be overestimated by up to one order of magnitude, the scanning step of the laser frequency is chosen to be 1 GHz to avoid missing the transition.
 The measured molecular loss spectrum for a frequency range from 314,173.5 GHz to 314,516.0 GHz is shown below in Fig.~\ref{fig:loss} (a).
 A narrow resonance is found to be centered at 314,230.5(5) GHz.
-The uncertainty in the determination of line center is limited by 0.5 GHz due to the instability of our spectroscopy laser.
+The uncertainty in the line center is due to the instability of our spectroscopy laser.
 As the bottom of $\mathrm{b}^{3}\Pi_{0}$ potential is much deeper than any other excited-state potentials by more than 30 THz, the measured transition resonance can only be explained by the transition from $\ket{\mathrm{X}^{1}\Sigma^{+},v=0,J=0}$ to $\ket{\mathrm{b}^{3}\Pi_{0},v'=0,J'=1}$.
 A scan with finer steps around the transition resonance is shown in the inset of Fig.~\ref{fig:loss} (a).
-The loss feature is modeled by a Lorentzian distribution $w^2/\pi(\delta(x,\Omega)^2+w^2)$ with $\delta(x,\Omega)$ being the AC Stark shift as a function of laser detuning $x$ and the Rabi frequency $\Omega$. $w$ is the HWHM of the STIRAP two-photon linewidth.
-By fitting the decay curves, we extract a Rabi frequency of $\Omega = 2\pi\times24(1)\,\,\mathrm{MHz}$.
-This indicates a much smaller $\langle\hat{d}\rangle$ of $9.6\times10^{-3}e\,\mathrm{a}_{0}$.
+The loss feature is modeled by a Lorentzian distribution $w^2/\pi(\delta(x,\Omega)^2+w^2)$ with $\delta(x,\Omega)$ being the AC Stark shift as a function of laser detuning $x=\mathrm{f}-\nu_0$ and the Rabi frequency $\Omega$ \cite{Autler1955}. $w$ is the HWHM of the STIRAP two-photon linewidth of our experiment, which was measured to be 112(7) kHz.
+By fitting the decay curves, we extract a Rabi frequency $\Omega$ of $24(1)\,\,\mathrm{MHz}$.
+This indicates a much smaller transition dipole matrix element for the $\mathrm{X}\rightarrow b$ transition of $9.6\times10^{-3}e\,a_{0}$.